sonic-net/SONiC/doc/xrcvd/transceiver-monitor-hld.md

 - Physical port index to logical port name mapping.
 E.g. {1: "Ethernet0"}
 - Logical port name to ASIC ID mapping.
 This is useful for multi ASIC platforms.

 Currently, xcvrd assumes that port mapping information is never changed, so it always read static port mapping information from platform.json/port_config.ini and save it to a global data structure.
-However, things changed since dynamic port breakout feature.
-After doing a dynamic port breakout, port in CONFIG_DB could be removed or created, xcvrd cannot update transceiver information, DOM information and transceiver status information accordingly.
-This causes invalid data in STATE_DB.
+However, things changed since dynamic port breakout feature introduced.
+Port can be added/created on the fly, xcvrd cannot update transceiver information, DOM information and transceiver status information without knowing the ports change.
+This causes data in state db not aligned with config db.
 To address this issue, xcvrd should subscribe CONFIG_DB PORT table change and update port mapping information accordingly.
 Observer pattern will be used here to handle port mapping information change:

 - Main process works as a "Subject", it subscribes CONFIG_DB PORT table change and publish port change event.
-- State machine process works as a "Observer", it subscribes port change event and update local port mapping accordingly.
-- DOM sensor update thread works as a "Observer" either, it subscribes port change event and update local port mapping accordingly.
+- State machine process and DOM sensor update thread work as "Observer", it subscribes port change event and update local port mapping accordingly.

 Port change event contains following data: